defunSM/nrepl-clojure-gui/README.md

 # nrepl-gui

-A Clojure library designed to ... well, that part is up to you.
+A seesaw GUI that can host a clojure nREPL

 ## Usage